matemagyari/reference-ddd-blackjack/README.txt

 Visibility scopes are deliberately restricted to package level, wherever possible to encourage loose coupling and encapsulation on package level.

-There are two Subdomains/internal Bounded Contexts, Game and Player.
-They are integrated by Shared Kernel.

 The project extensively uses marker interfaces for Hexagonal Architecture/DDD building blocks/patterns/concepts to make the intentions clearer.
 They are under the *.util.marker package.
 Other way could have been to use annotations.